c4arl0s/HandlingTapGestures/README.md

 ![Screen Shot 2019-07-06 at 8 28 32 PM](https://user-images.githubusercontent.com/24994818/60762818-4c902b80-a02d-11e9-9fc2-1d29e920cfab.png)

-### what to do if you want to detect which view you tapped.
+# What to do if you want to detect which view you tapped.

 ``` objective-c
 //